 Belgian Chocolate Workshop

 Belgium is famous for chocolate, and with good reason – it is melt-in-your-mouth heaven!
 You can learn the basics of chocolate making from start to finish.
 Some workshops will have you only dipping stuff in chocolate.
 However, look for one that will show you how to make pralines, from scratch!

 See The Brugse Vrije

 The façade of the Brugse Vrije (Liberty of Bruges) will really catch your eye.
-The gold Lady Justice on the roof, it is a reference to the building serving as a law court between 1795 to 1984.
-Today, it houses the Bruges City Records Office, that preserves the civic written records.
+The gold Lady Justice on the roof is a reference to the building serving as a law court between 1795 to 1984.
+Today, it houses the Bruges City Records Office, which preserves the civic written records.
 Inside you will find a gigantic wooden mantelpiece from 1528.
 It was made from oak and depicts Charles V and his two grandfathers.